galette/galettedoc/source/development/contributor.rst

    0001-Placebo-commit.patch
    0002-Destructive-commit.patch

-You can now attach those patchs files to the `related ticket on Galette tracker <https://bugs.galette.eu/projects/galette/>`_ :)
+You can now attach those patches files to the `related ticket on Galette tracker <https://bugs.galette.eu/projects/galette/>`_ :)
-Please precise which branch you choose to start.
+Please precise which branch you chose to start from.

 A few hints:

-* try to respect as possible coding standards
+* try to respect as possible :ref:`our coding standards <conventions>`,
 * test your work, and other features it may affect,
 * try to add unit tests.